Platform Income from Multiple Countries?

 - The income is Portuguese-source under most analyses

-- The US clients may still issue 1099s or generate 1099-K reporting (because the payment processor is US-based)
+- US clients may still issue 1099s or generate 1099-K reporting (because the payment processor is US-based)

 Practical mapping for platform founders